 If you properly enact the previous three steps, you’ll be able to capitalize, and the savings will begin.
 Once your data is telling the right story, it’s time to take action and improve your facility’s efficiency.

 On topic: How to Get the Most out of Your Air Filtration System

 “Where analytics has failed in the past is that there has been too little data or the data has not been fully understood or utilized well enough,” says Awad.
 “So when it comes time to act, no one can really act robustly on that information stream.
 If you get the right data and analytics, and you share it with the right people, you can actually act on it. “

 Machine learning helps the built environment run collectively, which is the Holy Grail for facilities, explains Awad.
 The right application of machine learning can improve total operational efficiency – not just energy – by 50%, he adds

 5) Change Behaviors

 As you continue to take action with the insights you have received from machine learning, you can create positive cultural shifts in your organization.
 With machine learning, you will also learn a lot about your building.
 The cumulative actions you take will eventually become improved behaviors.

 “A lot of resources and energy are being wasted, so if we have enough of this information and action, we can start to see patterns that change standard operating procedures,” says Awad.
 “In totality, we’re trying to change behaviors by making both buildings and occupants smarter.”

-Justin Feit (firstname.lastname@example.org) is Associate Editor of BUILDINGS.
+Justin Feit was previously the Associate Editor of BUILDINGS.